GRAAL-Research/deepparse/docs/source/examples/fine_tuning.rst

 Now let's retrain for 5 epoch using a batch size of 8 since the data is really small for the example.
-The starting default 0.01 learning rate, but using a learning rate scheduler to lower the learning rate as we progress.
+Let's start with the default learning rate of 0.01 and use a learning rate scheduler to lower the learning rate as we progress.

 .. code-block:: python